 The VNT.Field.Collector is a system whose goal is to create forms to extract information in a standardized way from the field, without the use of paper.
 In it, the administrator is the one who creates the form and defines what data will be obtained in each of the field visits, in a standardized way.
 The information is made available for analysis of the management of the farm through Operation panels (dashboards).

 Let’s scan the example given earlier.
-The farmer finds a pest on his plantation and asks a technician to go to the field and collect some data for analysis.
+The farmer finds a pest on his planting and asks a technician to go to the field and collect some data for analysis.
 For this, the farmer enters the Web platform and creates the form that the technician will fill out.
 This form is sent to the technician by the application installed on your mobile phone.

 In the field visit, the technician follows the form in the application on his mobile phone or tablet, filling in the required information.
-Through the form, the technician needs to pass through and collect all the necessary data before completing the form-including other types of information such as geographical location, plantation photos, etc.
+Through the form, the technician needs to pass through and collect all the necessary data before completing the form-including other types of information such as geographical location, planting photos, etc.

 If the technician does not have access to the internet in the field, he can save the completed form and upload the information at the time he has access to the internet.
 This solution assists the farmer and technician in collecting, storing, and analyzing data, leaving aside the papers and spreadsheets and turning it into a simpler and faster process for both parties.